How To Become a Freight Broker – Step-by-Step Guide

 8. Create a Business Strategy

-Step one is to learn how to become a trucking freight agent.
+- Step 1.
+Learn how to become a trucking freight agent.

 Freight brokerage appears to be simple: deal with business A to coordinate transportation of their load, contract with company B to move the cargo, and profit from the difference between what A pays and what B costs.
 All of these issues should be addressed in your business plan.
 Clearly define revenue growth goals, as well as measurable milestones.
 Set up regular check-in points to ensure you stay on track with your goal.